KingSpec Team

 If your system supports only certain protocols, plugging an NVMe SSD into a non-NVMe slot won’t work.
 You can check your motherboard manual or model online to confirm support.

-Some laptops disable unused M.2 slots by default; turning them on in BIOS can help.
+Tip: Some laptops disable unused M.2 slots by default.
+Enabling them in BIOS can immediately fix a drive that is not showing up.

-If your SSD was working before and suddenly vanished, check cables, driver updates, and BIOS settings before assuming the drive is dead.
+If your SSD was working and then vanished, check cables, driver updates, and BIOS settings before assuming the drive has failed.

 By reading our guide, discover why the US5 Portable SSD is Your New Essential Companion for hassle-free storage connectivity.